 - In a more globalized world, people and ventures are constantly moving, whether its a new startup supplanting an old one or a family moving to another city.
 If we demolished a home each and every time someone moved, we’d have even more trash headed for the landfill.
 And that doesn’t even get to the fuel spent by importing brand new materials.

 In this post, we’ll hear from everyone on the moss team about why adaptive reuse is paramount to their architectural philosophy, and we’ll include case studies to illustrate our words.
 Now that we sorta know what it is and why it’s key to sustainable architecture, let’s move on to why it’s so important to us.

 Case Study: Jordano Photo Studio

-Key Feature: Transformed an auto repair shop into a photo studio
+Key Feature: An auto shop transformed into a photo studio

 A HYBRID OF OLD AND NEW CAN BE THE BEST TEAM EVER

 The former auto repair shop had lived a solid life tending to cars, but once its interior was transformed into a sun-kissed photographers studio, we feel confident it’s never looked better.
 New windows and a cleaning of the Chicago Common Brick we found inside helped upgrade the space’s look and feel, without scrapping its valuable assets (aka the brick and foundation).
 We also spiffed up the concrete floors and wooden rafters, rendering them ready for their new occupant.